 Ofsted & Performance

-The current data is based on unvalidated results and provisional national outcomes.
-Validated outcomes will be updated in January.
+The current data is based on unvalidated results and provisional 2019 outcomes with 2018 national outcomes for Greater Depth.
+Validated outcomes and national data will be updated in January 2020.

 Interpreting the Progress Scores